Final2x/Final2x-docs/docs/pages/guide/use.md

 <TranslationButton />

 ### Upload Image
-Drag and drop images or folders into this area to upload images for processing.
+Click or drag and drop images or folders into this area to upload images for processing.
 <UploadDraggerZone />

 ### Start Processing